 Ticket: it can be digital or paper based.
 It contains a unique QR code used for verification and a number indicating the position in the queue;

-Ticket machine: a machine that provides tickets.
+Ticket machine: a machine that provides tickets;

+Visit: a visit is the action of visiting a store entering it, we refer to it when we speak about bookings.

 Abbreviations: